American-School-of-the-Hague/psd2l-plugin/README.md

 ## Data Flow and Integration

-Data is exported from PowerSchool SIS (PS) using the Plugin structure and imported to Brightspace using [IPSIS](https://documentation.brightspace.com/EN/integrations/ipsis/admin/about_ipsis.htm).
-Plugins contain PS/SQL queries and are executed using the Data Export Manager functionality in PS.
+Data is exported from PowerSchool SIS (PS) using the PowerSchool Plugin structure and imported to Brightspace using [IPSIS](https://documentation.brightspace.com/EN/integrations/ipsis/admin/about_ipsis.htm).
+Plugins contain PS/SQL queries and are executed using the scheduled Data Export Manager functionality in PS.
 More information regarding the structure of the plugins can be found below.

 ## Additional Tools